DavidRandallPeters/UnrealEngine/UE4_023_3rdPerson-I_BPVariables.md

 In real-world terms, this all makes sense.
 But here we're not actually much bothered about the sphere's mass.. we're just arbitrarily tweaking this large number to get some movement happening.

+The solution, as you likely already figured, is to sub these magic numbers out with variables.

+We'll get onto that shortly.
+But first we'll make a couple of small tweaks to our input system.

 <br><br>

 ### Accel change